-(2) General and administrative expense for the three months ended June 30, 2024 and 2023 was \$14.5 million and \$17.7 million, respectively, a decrease of \$3.2 million or 18%.
-This decrease is primarily due to a decrease in employee-related costs as a result of the reduction in force from the ORP and cost reduction plans.
+(2) General and administrative expense for the three months ended June 30, 2024 September 30, 2024 and 2023 was \$14.5 million \$14.3 million and \$17.7 million \$17.8 million, respectively, a decrease of \$3.2 million \$3.5 million, or 18% 19%.
+This decrease is primarily due to a decrease in employee-related costs as a result of the reduction in force from the 2023 ORP and cost reduction plans.

-(3) Non-cash stock-based compensation expense for the three months ended June 30, 2024 and 2023 was \$3.5 million and \$1.0 million, respectively, an increase of \$2.5 million, or 271%.
+(3) Non-cash stock-based compensation expense for the three months ended June 30, 2024 September 30, 2024 and 2023 was \$3.5 million \$3.8 million and \$1.0 million \$3.7 million, respectively, an increase of \$2.6 million \$0.2 million, or 271% 5%.
 Non-cash stock-based compensation expense represents the estimated costs associated with equity awards issued to internal personnel supporting our selling, general and administrative functions.
-The increase is due to prior years reversal of expense associated with our former CEO's resignation, as well as certain performance-based awards as it was no longer deemed probable that the performance criteria for vesting would be achieved within the required timeframe.
+The increase is due to prior years reversal of expense associated with our former CEO resignation, as well as certain performance-based awards as it was no longer deemed probable that the performance criteria for vesting would be achieved within the required timeframe.